 Over the years, the Society and the library have worked together to expand local research facilities and materials.
 Because of the library’s help and cooperation, Mrs. Fred Lambright, head librarian, was named an honorary lifetime member in 1971.

-Grand Prairie’s only Historical Marker was the culmination of efforts of the Genealogical Society in 1972 when the Texas State Historical Society dedicated the marker at the Jordan-Bowles home.
+Grand Prairie’s first Historical Marker was the culmination of efforts of the Genealogical Society in 1972 when the Texas State Historical Society dedicated the marker at the Jordan-Bowles home.
 This early stagecoach stop was built in 1845 and is the second oldest building in Dallas County.
+Many Historical Markers have been added since that first one, with a total of 67 currently listed on the city website.

 In addition to the materials provided to the library, the Grand Prairie Genealogical Society has sponsored a number of workshops.
 The first workshop was “How to get started in Genealogy” held on Saturday, February 3, 1968.
 Some others included “Family Tree Climbing Can Be fun!” in 1977, A Civil War Workshop in 1988, “Organizing & Managing a Genealogical Project” in 1990, “Texas Our Texas” in 1997 and “A Day with Lloyd Bockstuck” in 2005.